ABOUT

 Latest events

-On 11 April 2024, FRS organised a side-event in the margins of the HCoC Annual Regular Meeting in Vienna.
-The side-event allowed participants to reflect on how the HCoC is used to reduce the risks of misunderstanding and miscalculation created by the deployment of missiles and why it is a valuable multilateral tool.
+On 4 June 2025, FRS organised a side-event in the margins of the HCoC Annual Regular Meeting in Vienna.
+The side-event allowed participants to reflect on the evolving drivers of ballistic missile acquisition and development.

 LATEST PUBLICATIONS